letsbuilda/kb.letsbuilda.dev/README.md

 # Community built knowledgebase

-This knowledgebase built by you, the community.
+This knowledgebase is built by you, the community.